SharkPool-SP/1800_202530_BBY03/README.md

 ## Features

-- Browse a list of curated hiking trails with images and details
-- Mark and unmark trails as favorites
+- Create, join, and manage student-lead meetups
+- Track yourself and others on campus
+- Add/send friend requests
-- View a personalized list of favorite hikes
+- Create a personalized profile
 - Responsive design for desktop and mobile

 ---